marsinator358/luajit-decompiler-v2/README.md

 *LuaJIT Decompiler v2* is a replacement tool for the old and now mostly defunct python decompiler.
 The project fixes all of the bugs and quirks the python decompiler had while also offering
-full support for gotos and stripped bytecode including upvalues.
+full support for gotos and stripped bytecode including locals and upvalues.

 ## Usage

 1. Head to the release section and download the latest executable.
 2. Drag and drop a valid LuaJIT bytecode file or a folder containing such files onto the exe.
+Alternatively, run the program in a command prompt.
+Use `-?` to show usage and options.
-3. All successfully decompiled `.lua` files are placed into the `output` folder
+3. All successfully decompiled `.lua` files are placed by default into the `output` folder
 located in the same directory as the exe.

 Feel free to [report any issues](https://github.com/marsinator358/luajit-decompiler-v2/issues/new) you have.